 Unrealized mark-to-market adjustments have no impact on operating performance or cash generation in the period reported.

-Net income for the three months ended March 31, 2014 was $1.8 million including the $1.9 million non-cash mark-to-market gain on interest rate derivatives and the non-cash $3.0 million accelerated write off of deferred financing costs.
-For the three months ended March 31, 2013 net income was $7.2 million, including $5.5 million non-cash interest rate derivative mark-to-market gain.
-Normalized net income was $2.9 million for the three months ended March 31, 2014 and $1.8 million for the three months ended March 31, 2013.
+Net income available to common shareholders for the three months ended March 31, 2015 was $24,000.
+For the three months ended March 31, 2014, net income was $1.8 million, including the $1.9 million non-cash mark-to-market gain on interest rate derivatives and the non-cash $3.0 million accelerated write off of deferred financing costs.

 The board of directors is committed to paying a meaningful dividend once this can be sustained and provided that it is in the best interests of shareholders at the time.
 In the meantime, Global Ship Lease is not paying a dividend on common shares.

-The following table provides information about the on-the-water fleet of 17 vessels chartered to CMA CGM.
+The following table provides information about the on-the-water fleet of 19 vessels.

 |Name||in TEUs (1)||Built||by GSL||(years)||Date||$|